I have personal experience raising Labrador puppies, but I love all dog breeds.

 This is often uncomfortable and even painful for your puppy, so they might be less inclined to eat.
 If you are feeding your puppy dry food and they are refusing to eat, you might want to try softening their food with some warm water to make it easier for them.

-When You Get Your Puppy
+Feeding Tips for When You First Get Your Puppy

 When you bring your puppy home from the breeder, ask them if they can give you half a kilo or so of the food the puppy is currently eating.